Advent 16: Peace on Earth

 The Spirit and The Word

-Finally, look at verse 9, the earth will be filled with the knowledge of God.
-Just like the seas cover the earth, so will the knowledge of God.
+Finally, look at verse nine.
+The earth will be filled with the knowledge of God, just like the seas cover the earth.
 This means that the Word of God is going to go out to the whole world.
 How encouraging is this?!
 This is the period of time we are living in right now.
 And we have the opportunity to be a part of it.

 Subscribe To Our Newsletter